amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 15.md

 The elevator only goes between this upper level and another chamber far below ground.
 It opens up into a small chamber with a projection of the starry sky suspended in a magically darkened ceiling.
 Beyond the antechamber is a library.
 The library has been completely ransacked, shelves knocked over, pages torn from books, and other scrape marks across the ground that lead out towards the elevator.

 Between the ransacked library and the next room is a long corridor.
-In the corridor
+In the corridor is a single skeletal arm with rotted cloth on it.
+Just past this arm, a disguised magical glyph activates when anyone gets too close to it, opening a 15 foot-long opening in the floor that attempts to swallow up people and quickly close to crush them.
+A DC 13 dexterity saving throw escapes the trap if it activates.
+At the bottom of the pit, crushed bones with cloth matching the arm can be seen.